lspitzley/bfor206_spring2023/labs/4-1_for_loops.md

 **Scripts that output bash errors will not be accepted!**

-When you are finished, submit two screenshots on Blackboard:
+When you are finished, show:
-1. A screenshot of your code.
+1. Your code.
-2. A screenshot of correct output as defined in the test  cases.
+2. Run the script and show hte output as defined in the test  cases.